SuperDARN/pydarn/docs/user/iq.md

 ## Plotting and generating WAV files

-Another example, if you wish to both produce plots and a WAV file:
+If you wish to both produce plots and a WAV file:

 ```bash
 python3 iq_plot_listen.py --listen --plot /path/to/iq/files/20200415.2016.52.rkn.iqdat